grpc/proposal/A62-pick-first.md

-In a gRPC implementation that supports this feature, when the `shuffleAddressList` option is enabled, the `pick_first` Lb policy will randomly shuffle the order of the addresses before attempting to connect to them.
+In a gRPC implementation that supports this feature, when the `shuffleAddressList` option is enabled, the `pick_first` Lb policy will randomly shuffle the order of the addresses.
+This shuffling will be done when the LB policy receives an updated address list from its parent.

 Note that existing gRPC implementations that do not support this feature will ignore this field, so their behavior will remain unchanged.